 Yes!
-Hiking the Hollywood Sign is a hell of an accomplishment!
-An awesome item to check off your bucket list.
+Hiking the Hollywood Sign is one hell of an accomplishment.
+A fabulous item to check off your LA bucket list.
 It's a really great feeling seeing the sign in person.
 And who knew the Hollywood Hills are such a surprisingly beautiful place for hiking.
-The view of the city is incredible, even if it's a little hazy from the smog.
+The view of the city is incredible too, even if it's a little hazy from the smog.

 If you enjoyed the Hollywood Sign Hike, consider giving yourself more of a challenge next time by starting at a farther starting point or going on a similar hike around the area.
 Here's our top three recommended hikes in Los Angeles (not including hollywood sign hike):

 Is the Hollywood Sign Hike dog-friendly?
 Yes, don't forget the poop bags.
 Bring your furry friends because dogs are allowed on all trails in Griffith Park (on a leash!).
 The Hollywood Sign Hike is located within Griffith Park and dogs are allowed almost anywhere in Griffith Park.

 How close can you get to the Hollywood Sign?
 You can't get very close to it, there's either a chain link fence stopping you or No Trespassing signs telling you you're going to go to jail.

 Is the Hollywood Sign haunted?
 Maybe a little...a young actress jumped from the top of the H in 1932.